Shikanji Masala Powder Recipe

 Instructions

-• Take a clean, dry grinder.
+• Now take a clean and dry grinder.

-• Add 4 pieces of green cardamom.
+• Follow it with 4 pieces of green cardamom.

-• Finally, add 1 tbsp sugar.
+• Finally, add 1 tbsp of sugar to the grinder.

 Subscribe to My YouTube Channel Mitar Cooking!